fuzzballb/UdacityRFlearningProject1/README.md

        LR = 5e-4               # learning rate
        UPDATE_EVERY = 4        # how often to update the network
 ```

+### buffer_size
+The experences of the agent are stored in a replay buffer.
+This buffer is what is used in the learning process.
+The reason for using a buffer is to have a diverse set of experenses to learn from, so the agent doens't only learn one set of actions.
+Setting this buffer to high, will give the agent to much veried input and not move towards a policy [check if true].
+Setting it to low, will still cause the agent to only learn a specific move.

+### batch_size

+### gamma
+The amount in which you favour the imediate futrue reward apposed to distant future reward. setting this to a high number makes distant future reward more prominent, and setting it to a low value only makes the imediate future reward importent for the agent.

+### TAU
+The learning process uses a local and a target network. the idea is dat the target network is based on actual future step information of the environment, and that the local network needs to be trained to guess the Q-values this target network predicts, based on the current state and action.
+The weights of the target network are adjusted by the weights that the local network has learnd.
+The amount of ajustment over time, is TAU.
+Setting this high will make the target network weights be overwitten sooner

+### LR

+### update_every

 ## Ideas for Future Work